 What AWG of wire should be used to connect RV batteries?

-4 AWG is going to be the best for connecting RV batteries but you can also use 6 AWG and get good results.
+4 AWG is going to be the best for connecting RV batteries, but you can also use 6 AWG and get good results.

 Where do I connect the battery charger on multiple batteries wired together?

 This will help the batteries charge at an even rate so no battery is getting overcharged while another on the same circuit isn’t getting charged enough.

 Does an RV need 2 batteries?

-If you are going to use 6 volt RV batteries then you have to have at least two of them to reach 12 volts of power.
+If you are going to use 6 volt RV batteries, then you have to have at least two of them to reach 12 volts of power.

-If you are going to use 12 volt batteries only one is necessary but I suggest getting either a large 100ah 12V deep cycle RV battery or two smaller 35-50ah 12V deep cycle RV batteries.
+If you are going to use 12 volt batteries, only one is necessary, but I suggest getting either a large 100ah 12V deep cycle RV battery or two smaller 35-50ah 12V deep cycle RV batteries.

 Can you mix batteries with different amp hours (ah)?

-That being said it’s important to try and not mix different ages of batteries.
-I wouldn’t wire anything together that is older than 6 months apart.
+That being said, it’s important to try to not mix different ages of batteries.
+I wouldn’t wire anything together that are older than 6 months apart.

 How do you hook up 3 12V batteries to an RV?

-You can scroll up and check out the diagram in this article for more information.
+You can scroll up and check out the diagram labeled graphic 3 in this article for more information.

 Should you leave your RV plugged in all the time?

-Older RVs may only have an older kind of trickle charger in the converter which can cause your batteries to get overcharged which can be just as bad for them as going dead.
+Older RVs may only have an older kind of trickle charger in the converter, which can cause your batteries to get overcharged, which can be just as bad for them as going dead.

-If you do have a smart or 3 stage charger in your RV it should be safe to leave the batteries plugged in all the time.
+If you have a smart or 3 stage charger in your RV, it should be safe to leave the batteries plugged in all the time.

 Should I wire my RV batteries in series or parallel?

-Once two 6V batteries are wired together in series you can wire them to another pair of 6V batteries using parallel.
+Once two 6V batteries are wired together in series, you can wire them to another pair of 6V batteries using parallel wiring.

 What is the difference between RV batteries in series and RV batteries in parallel?

-For example, two 12V batteries wired in series will become a large 24V battery, which is too large for RV use.
+For example, two 12V batteries wired in series will become a large 24V battery, which is too high for RV use.

-Because of the increased voltage when wiring batteries in series you can connect two 6V batteries to create a 12V battery that is compatible with an RV.
+Because of the increased voltage when wiring batteries in series, you can connect two 6V batteries to create a 12V battery that is compatible with an RV.